 EEO standards are important to implement in small businesses.
 Doing so will promote a positive workplace culture.
 Further, legal ramifications exist for employers who are found not to comply with EEO standards.

 In recent years, efforts have been made to achieve equality of opportunity.
 However, making sure your business does this can be harder in practice.
 However, there are some barriers to achieving this that go beyond complying with the relevant legislation, and involve changing your processes.

-The federal parliament has passed numerous laws aiming to protect people from discrimination and breaches of human rights in the workplace and beyond.
-These include;
+The Federal Government has passed numerous laws aiming to protect people from discrimination in the workplace.
+These include:

 - The Age Discrimination Act 2004